Haivision/srt/docs/statistics.md

 There are three types of statistics:

-- Accumulated that means the statistic is accumulated since time an SRT socket has been created (after the successful call to `srt_connect(...)` or `srt_bind(...)` function),
+- Accumulated that means the statistic is accumulated since time an SRT socket has been created (after the successful call to `srt_connect(...)` or `srt_bind(...)` function), e.g., `pktSentTotal`, etc.,
-- Interval-based that means the statistic is accumulated during the specified time interval, e.g., 100 milliseconds if SRT statistics is collected each 100 milliseconds, since the time an SRT socket has been created.
+- Interval-based that means the statistic is accumulated during the specified time interval, e.g., 100 milliseconds if SRT statistics is collected each 100 milliseconds, since the time an SRT socket has been created, e.g., `pktSent` , etc..
 The value of the statistic can be reset by calling the `srt_bstats(..., int clear)` function with `clear = 1`,
-- Instantaneous that means the statistic is obtained at the moment or as close as possible to the moment of calling the `srt_bstats()` function.
+- Instantaneous that means the statistic is obtained at the moment `srt_bstats()` function is called.

 TODO:

 - Data type (int, float) - ?
-- Absolute timestamp, but it's not a statistics
+- Absolute timestamp, but it's not a statistics -> make ticket for srt-live-transmit
 - go through empty cells in the table
+- API functions - change "moving average"
+- Delete Type of Statistic column -> make line
+- int -> int32_t
+- Make the same for all decsr - available for sender/receiver.

 | Statistic               | Type of Statistic | Unit of Measurement | Available for Sender | Available for Receiver | Data Type |
 | ----------------------- | ----------------- | ------------------- | -------------------- | ---------------------- | --------- |